NaveenKaliannan/guide-to-good-software/DevOps/Github.md

   1. Copy the public key content to the file `~/.ssh/authorized_keys`
   2. `chmod 700 ~/.ssh` and `chmod 600 ~/.ssh/authorized_keys`
   3. `ssh -i /home/naveenk/.ssh/id_rsa username@hostaddress`
+* **ssh agent** like a manager who stores keys, passphrase and used for authentication purposes.
+Start the SSH agent: `eval "$(ssh-agent -s)"`, Add the key to the agent: `ssh-add ~/.ssh/id_rsa  # Replace with your actual key path if different`, Verifying Key Addition: `ssh-add -l`.
+Connecting to a Machine: `ssh user@remote_machine_address` The SSH agent typically runs for your current shell session.
+You can set it to start automatically at login by adding the `eval "$(ssh-agent -s)"` command to your shell configuration file .bashrc. **SSH Agent:** Acts as a secure vault that stores your private SSH keys in memory.
+The agent creates the socket in a temporary location on your system.  **SSH Agent Socket:* Provides a secure communication channel between the SSH client and the agent. **SSH Client Program (e.g., ssh):** Initiates the connection to the remote machine.
+It interacts with the SSH agent socket to request access to your private key for authentication.
+When you run an SSH command, the client program connects to the socket.
+The agent verifies your identity (often by asking for your key passphrase).
+If verification is successful, the agent provides the key to the client program, allowing passwordless login to the remote machine.

 ## Terminology
 ******************************************
 * **repository** is the complete project and metadata stored by Git, including all commits, branches, and file versions.